ferdinandyb/dotfiles/.config/aerc/aerc_wishlist.md

 - when archiving the last message in a folder the tab should be closed and the view return to the account tab (showing the empty message list)
 - be able to toggle sidebar via `:set` (`set` seems to be broken)
 - if a new mail arrives into an empty Inbox nothing is selected -> maybe something should be?
+- aerc should have a mkdir command so it makes saving attachments easier

 # solved